 Because paper wasps offer some but only limited value and are prone to being aggressive, I would consider them a “bad bee.”
 The same tactics used to get rid of yellow jackets can be used to remove paper wasp nests.

 ❌ European Hornets

 These are the big bad boys of the wasp world.
 I am going to go ahead and state that they are “bad bees” right up front.
 Hornets are not only aggressive if you get near their nest, they will chase you in large numbers far, far, far away – stinging painfully all the while.

-Hornets have thick bodies and thin waistlines that are common to all varieties of wasps – but have a thick and large body.
+Hornets have thick bodies and thin waistlines that are common to all varieties of wasps – but have thick and large bodies.